An Outdoor Wedding and Tipi Reception at Lodge Farm, Hitchin – Olivia + Lucas

 Olivia was born in this room.
 How fitting and special for her to get ready for her wedding in the room she made her entrance to the world.
 I love details like this.

 Pastel pinks and country flowers were perfect for the rustic, country vibe of this outdoor wedding.

 Olivia and Lucas were wed in a private ceremony within the Secret Garden at Lodge Farm House.
 Hidden away behind a veil of trees, it’s a beautiful spot for an outdoor ceremony.

-After the ceremony guests enjoyed garden games and drinks, whilst we made some pretty pictures, just Olivia, Lucas, me and the fabulous Nicki who was second shooting with me.
+After the ceremony guests enjoyed garden games and drinks, whilst we took a few moments to make some pretty pictures, just Olivia, Lucas, me and the fabulous Nicki who was second shooting with me.

 …before heading into the tipi for speeches, food, drink and dancing!

 ~ In their words ~

 “We absolutely adore the photographs you took on the day and will treasure them for the rest of our lives.
 Thank you so much for all of your dedication and care and taking the time to capture the perfect images.
 We feel so lucky to have had you there with us.
 My mum is also over the moon as we finally have an up to date whole family photo where everyone is looking!